twcallaghan/speedometer/README.md

-# Speedomoter / Distance Detector meant to be used with drones.
+# Speedometer / Distance Detector meant to be used with drones.

 Requirements:
 - Python 3.7